Open-Source-Armada/OSA-Yugg-Mk1/README.md

 Two small prop tanks for 2 million prop, 50 mins estimated flight time.

-2 T1 fuel chamber, 6 T1 generators, 6 T1 enhancers, 50 mins estimated fight time
+2 T1 fuel chamber, 6 T1 generators, 6 T1 enhancers, 50 mins estimated fight time.

+Basic script for current Fuel/Prop times.

 Uses basic FCU, no reverse, roll is performed using Roll_L and Roll_R buttons, this is to allow fast handling by isolating the roll thrusters from the FCU/MFC.